wikimedia/pywikibot/tests/README.rst

 **PYWIKIBOT_TEST_OAUTH**
   This environment variable holds the Oauth token.
-It is set by ``oauth_tests-ci.yml`` CI config file and is solely used by :mod:`tests.oauth_tests`.
+It is set by ``oauth_tests-ci.yml`` CI config file and is solely used by :source:`tests/oauth_tests`.
 You can use it for your private tests.
 The environment variable must contain consumer key and secret and access key and secret delimited by ``:`` as::